wVibzz/DeadByDaylight-Auto-Skill-Check/README.md

-# Dead by Daylight Auto Skill Check
+# DBD Auto SKill Check Script Version 2.0

-* Ahk Version 1.1.37
+Ahk Version 1.1.37
-* Use at your own risk.
+Use at your own risk.
 Not my fault if you get banned.

-# DBD Script Vers.
-2.0
-### NEW SEARCH ALGORITHM
+### NEW IN VERSION 2: BETTER SEARCH ALGORITHM
 * Searches the circle for the perfect zone
 * Waits for progress bar to hit the perfect zone
 * Completes the skill check
-* *This script will mess up somtimes*
+* *This script will mess up randomly*

 ![1875818701_preview_skillcheck](https://github.com/wVibzz/DeadByDaylight-Auto-Skill-Check/assets/113342610/df3b0560-2379-47f5-a83b-2fef3e608b8d)